JasonGROSSO/Moonshot-project/documents/report/written-report.md

 #### Lox

 - **Purpose**
-  - Lox is a simple, dynamically-typed programming language created for educational purposes.
+  - Lox is a simple, dynamically typed programming language created for educational purposes.
 It serves as the target language for the interpreter in this project, providing a controlled environment for demonstrating code analysis and interpretation.
 - **Details**
   - Lox features a straightforward syntax and semantics, making it ideal for learning about interpreters and compilers.
 It supports variables, functions, control flow, and basic data types.
 The language specification is well-documented in "Crafting Interpreters" and is widely used in programming language courses and tutorials.
 - **Benefits**